Welcome to the Shift!

 Become a Friend of the Shift or buy me a block of writing time.

-NUJ social media officer (42K+ media pros)
+NUJ London Freelance officer (30K media pros)

-Julietaâs mum (at U of York so Iâm an empty nester for now ;-)
+Julietaâs mum (at U of York â empty nester for now) đ

 Wall of Love